 Featuring: Calacata Evora Honed.
 Design by Angelia Guthrie.

 Create a definite mood in your kitchen by installing a black backsplash with your white cabinets.
 The Noir honed limestone amalfi tile used in this kitchen designed by Timber Trails is as refined as it is striking.
-This tile has the ability to make the room appear too dark but the white cabinets make this space feel light and airy just as the dark tile creates the illusion of extra depth.
+This tile makes the room appear too dark but the white cabinets make this space feel light and airy just as the dark tile creates the illusion of extra depth.

 A kitchen with white cabinets and a black subway tile backsplash.